 Some pointed to the voluntary deal announced two weeks ago between the Association of Public Television Stations and the National Cable & Telecommunications Association guaranteeing cable carriage of four multicast channels from local public broadcasters as an example for local commercial broadcasters to follow.
 However, many acknowledged that an ad hoc approach would likely leave small, independent broadcasters in a weaker position.
 Large network stations, several said, who enjoy retransmission consent would likely have their multicast channels carried.

-While the vote on digital multicast must carry was unanimous, Commissioner Kevin Martin dissented on the dual carriage issue.
+The vote on digital multicast must carry was unanimous; however, Commissioner Kevin Martin dissented on the dual carriage issue.

 For more information, visit www.fcc.gov.